Zyxel

 Zyxel Communications Corporation (/'zaɪsɛl/ ZY-sel; 合勤科技 (Héqín Kējì)), a subsidiary of Zyxel Group Corporation, is a Taiwanese multinational broadband provider headquartered in the Hsinchu Science Park, Taiwan.
 The company was founded in 1989 by Shun-I Chu, and has three research centers, four regional headquarters, and 35 branch offices.

 The company has a portfolio of mobile and fixed-line broadband access products.
 In 2020, Zyxel Communications launched WiFi 6 and 5G products.

-In 2025, Zyxel announced that they would not release patches for two zero-day vulnerabilities under active attack in its products that—while officially in end-of-life status—were still in use and still available for purchase on Amazon.
+In 2025, Zyxel announced that it would not release patches for two zero-day vulnerabilities under active attack in its products that—while officially in end-of-life status—were still in use and still available for purchase on Amazon.